simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Wireless Instructions.md

 - Your device type
 - The MAC address of your device
-- Where you're unable to get WiFi
+- Where you're unable to get Wi-Fi
 - If others are experiencing the same issue